Kusaila

-Kusaila ibn Malzam (كسيلة بن ملزم), also known as Aksel, was a 7th-century Berber Christian ruler of the kingdom of Altava and leader of the Awraba tribe, a Christianised sedentary Berber tribe of the Aures and possibly Christian king of the Sanhaja.
+Kusaila, also known as Aksel (in Tifinagh: ⴰⴾⵙⵉⵍ, كسيلة بن ملزم, Kusayla), was a 7th-century Berber Christian ruler of the kingdom of Altava and leader of the Awraba tribe, a Christianised sedentary Berber tribe of the Aures and possibly Christian king of the Sanhaja.
 Under his rule his domain stretched from Volubilis in the west to the Aurès in the east and later Kairouan and the interior of Ifriqiya.
 Kusaila is mostly known for leading Berber forces against the Muslim conquest of the Maghreb in the 680s.
-He was ultimately defeated and killed in the battle of Mamma in 688.
+In 683, he won a major victory at the Battle of Vescera, where the Umayyad commander Uqba ibn Nafi was killed.
+Kusaila was later defeated and killed at the Battle of Mamma in 688.

 Etymology

-Possibly from Caesilius (Cecilian), a Roman name widely used among Christianized Berbers, but more likely from Berber (Aksil) "Feline", still attested in the dialects of Aurès, region of which Kusila was native.
+According to Gabriel Camps, the name Kusaila possibly originates from Caesilius (or its variant spellings such as Caecilian), a Roman name widely used among Christianized Berbers; however, this Latin hypothesis is considered fragile by historian Yves Modéran, as the name follows a perfectly admissible Berber consonantal structure (K-S-L) linked to the lexical root meaning "to remove" or "to gather," and is closely related to ancient, and contemporary Berber names like Aksil.

-Historical importance
+Caecilius (King of Altava)

 Initially the Berber States were able to defeat the Umayyads at the Battle of Vescera (modern Biskra in Algeria), that was fought in 682 AD between the Berbers of King Kusaila and their Byzantine allies from the Exarchate of Africa against an Umayyad army under Uqba ibn Nafi, the founder of Kairouan.

 Uqba ibn Nafi had led his men in an invasion across North Africa, eventually reaching the Atlantic Ocean and marching as far south as the Draa and Sous rivers.
 On his return, he was met by the Berber-Byzantine coalition at Tahuda south of Vescera, his army was crushed and he himself was killed.
 As a result of this crushing defeat Kusaila took control of Byzacena and a large part of Ifriqiya, the Arabs lost all of their land in Africa west of Cyrenaica and were expelled from the area of modern Tunisia and eastern Algeria for more than a decade.